 Best is speaking out because she knows what it feels like to hold your child after a group assault, and wants to see change in Kelowna.

-Her daughter was assaulted similarly to Doe in February.
-After watching the video, her daughter has confirmed that at least three of the same teens involved in this most recent incident at Gyro Beach also assaulted her.
+After watching the video, Best's daughter confirmed that at least three of the same teens involved in this most recent incident at Gyro Beach also assaulted her.

-Best's daughter had been invited to what she thought was a party.
-Instead, her daughter was allegedly beaten at a bus stop by a group of teenagers.
+Best's daughter claims to have been invited to what she thought was a party.
+Instead, she was beaten at a bus stop by a group of teenagers.
 Multiple police officers and an ambulance attended the assault and Best and her daughter are both still working through the trauma of the incident.

 After the incident, Best filed a police report and attempted to press charges but found difficulty in seeking justice through the judicial system as all of those involved were minors.
-Her daughter continues to be cyberbullied but there is little the police or legal system can do to stop the online harassment.
+She said her daughter continues to be cyberbullied but there is little the police or legal system can do to stop the online harassment.

 In the majority of cases, cyberbullying over social media like Snapchat does not meet the threshold to be considered a crime such as harassment under the Criminal Code of Canada.